syang7081/server-authentication/README.md

   (5a) The application starts a connection with the remote server with TLS or HTTPS or Websocket,

-  (5b) On the application side, in the TLS handshaking process, use the TLS extension to insert client custom data into the ClientHello message, the custom data are:
+  (5b) On the application side, in the TLS handshaking process, use the TLS extensions to insert client custom data into the ClientHello message, the custom data are:

     - Application instance ID,